adelhult/fitch/README.md

 # Fitch
 Fitch is a small command-line editor for writing natural deduction (propositional logic) proofs.
 However, the program hasn't been extensively tested and was just written to get a chance to play around with propositional logic and the wonderful `chumsky` parser combinator library.
-But it can also be rather
+But it can be rather helpful for generating LaTeX and avoid having to manually typeset proofs.

 See the video for a short demo: